coolhead/flint-docs/01.getting_started/04.terminology/docs.md

 * Call/Run other flintbits and pass input to them. e.g. `@call.bit("example:hello.rb")`
 * Set output of the flintbit. e.g `@output.set("message","hello")`

+For list of objects and functions that flint provides see [Flintbit functions](../flintbit_functions) section.

 ## Flint Job

 > Each flintbit run is a job with a unique job-id